hi-ogawa/vite-plugins/packages/vite-node-miniflare/pre-bundle/README.md

 ## todo

+- [ ] execute modules to extract export names
 - [ ] auto generate everything by giving a set of modules (e.g. `react`, `react/jsx-runtime`, `react-dom/server`)
-- [ ] import module to extract export names
 - [ ] do all this as vite plugin